Have a startup in Detroit? Apply to pitch at TechCrunch’s Detroit virtual meetup! – TechCrunch

 TechCrunch just published a feature on Detroit-darling StockX and this meetup will feature those involved in producing that content.
 The EC-1 can be found here.

-Everyone is welcome to attend the event, but we’re looking for startups based in Michigna’s southeast region to pitch at this event.
+Everyone is welcome to attend the event, but we’re looking for startups based in Michigan’s southeast region to pitch at this event.
 TechCrunch has a long history of hosting small pitch-offs and we’re excited to revive this tradition despite the need to do it virtually.

 Not in Michigan?
 No worries.
 We’re spinning up similar events in other regions too.
 Spoiler: Pittsburgh is next.